PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: PhysLab dataset

 \item \textbf{Student autonomy and execution flexibility.} Each experiment was independently performed by students without external intervention, allowing for natural variations in execution order, action duration, and tool manipulation.
 This setting captures both successful operations and procedural errors, thereby supporting downstream tasks such as anomaly detection, procedural compliance analysis, and modeling of learning behaviors \cite{lee2024error}. \end{itemize}

-For video acquisition, we employed the Newmine Q40 high-definition camera, which supports 4K resolution (3840×2160), a frame rate of 30 FPS, and a 90-degree distortion-free lens.
-This device delivers excellent image clarity, wide field-of-view coverage, and stable long-duration performance, making it well-suited for continuous deployment in laboratory settings and autonomous data collection scenarios.
+For video acquisition, we used the Newmine Q40 high-definition camera, which supports 4K resolution (3840×2160), a frame rate of 30 FPS, and a 90-degree distortion-free lens.
+This device delivers excellent image clarity, wide field-of-view coverage, and stable long-duration performance, making it well-suited for continuous laboratory deployment and autonomous data collection.

 Following a rigorous filtering and cleaning process, we compiled a total of 620 experimental videos, with durations ranging from 1 to 8 minutes per video.
 In total, the dataset comprises approximately 31 hours of annotated video content, forming a high-quality and diverse corpus of procedural physics experiments.
 This resource is well-suited for visual parsing and experimental process modeling.